shenxianpeng/gitstats/README.md

 [![GitStats Report](https://img.shields.io/badge/GitStats_Report-Available-green?style=flat)](https://shenxianpeng.github.io/gitstats/previews/main/index.html)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=shenxianpeng_gitstats&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=shenxianpeng_gitstats)

-**gitstats** is a statistics generator for git repositories.
-It examines the repository and produces some interesting statistics from the history of it.
+**gitstats** is a tool that generates statistics for git repositories, providing HTML output with tables and graphs to help developers view project development history.

-It is mostly intended for developers, as a way to check some development statistics for a project.

-Currently it produces only HTML output with tables and graphs.

 > [!NOTE]
 > This project is a fork of [gitstats](https://github.com/hoxu/gitstats), which only supports Python 2.7 and is no longer maintained.
 >
-> I forked the project to update it for compatibility with Python 3.9+ and to introduce new features.
+> I forked the project to update it for compatibility with Python 3.9+ and to add new features.

 ---